 Zinc oxide, when ingested, causes GI upset.
 Okay, sounds worth the risk, right?
 (If you said yes, shame on you!)
 The problem is zinc also causes spontaneous destruction of red blood cells in dogs.
 This results in anemia.
 Now your dog needs a blood transfusion.
 Zinc poisoning is dangerous (it also occurs when dogs ingest pennies dated after 1982).

 Salicylates are used in the production of aspirin.
 Dogs cannot ingest aspirin.
-When consumed, it can result in a gastric ulcer (this is a hole in the stomach).
+When consumed, it can result in a gastric ulcer (a hole in the stomach).
 It also damages the kidneys and the liver.

-Your dog needs a sunscreen explicitly manufactured for them.
+Your dog needs sunscreen explicitly manufactured for them.

 Hopefully, everyone knows how to apply sunscreen on themselves.
 Putting dog sunscreen on your beloved canine is a little different.
 You only need a thin layer to the most sensitive parts of your dog: the nose, ears, and belly.